What the campus looks and feels like

 Some reasons a small school may be a good option:

-- You need support and guidance from teachers.
+- You need support and guidance from professors.

-- You have trouble recognizing when you need help and rely on your teachers to step in when you need them
+- You have trouble recognizing when you need help and rely on your professors to step in when you need them

 - You want your professors and classmates to know who you are, and you want to interact with them in small class settings.